Eldershield Upgrade Comparison : The Ultimate Guide

 So if severe disability were to happen, I don’t have to pay for the remaining premiums.

 Here’s an example:

 If a person make a claim at age 67, he would have finished all his payment under NTUC Income.

 But if he were under Great Eastern or Aviva, all his future premiums that are yet to be paid, will be waived.

 4. Discounts and Perks

-Aviva — $100 discount + Exclusive privilege card (tremendous discount for health and wellness programme such as health screenings)
+Aviva — $100 discount + Exclusive privilege card (discount for health and wellness programmes and health screenings)

 Income — No promotion currently

 If you want the highest payout per month, go with Aviva Mycare.